TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          boolean / ->makelinks

    Description
-         Convert webadresses prefixed with "http://" and mail-adresses prefixed with "mailto:" to links.
+         Convert web addresses prefixed with "http://" and mail addresses prefixed with "mailto:" to links.

-   Default

 .. container:: table-row